Today, I would like to take some time to encourage all of you to put together your own emergency car kit if you haven’t done so already.

 Plus, I’ve learned that some of the things I did were a big “no-no” and will need to be corrected (boy am I glad I didn’t find this out before I really needed my kit!).

-So, click on the link at the top of this post to check out the spreadsheet I’ve created.
+So, check out the spreadsheet I’ve created.
 If you think of anything that should be added, please feel free to make suggestions.

 You’ll notice I’ve included comments to many of the items listed.
 These are valuable tips to consider when packing your kit, so take time to read them.